Steven Seagal: Personal life

 While in Japan, Seagal married his first wife, Miyako Fujitani, the daughter of an aikido instructor.
-With Fujitani, he had a son, actor and model Kentaro Seagal, and a daughter, writer and actress Ayako Fujitani.
+With Fujitani, he had a son, and a daughter, writer and actress Ayako Fujitani.
 Seagal left Miyako to move back to the United States.
 During this time, he met actress and model Kelly LeBrock, with whom he began an affair that led to Fujitani granting him a divorce.
 Seagal was briefly married to actress Adrienne La Russa in 1984, but that marriage was annulled the same year over concerns that his divorce had not yet been finalized.
 LeBrock gave birth to Seagal's daughter Annaliza in early 1987.
-Seagal and LeBrock married in September 1987 and their son Dominic was born in June 1990.
-Their daughter Arissa was born in 1993.
+Seagal and LeBrock married in September 1987; they have two children together.
 The following year, LeBrock filed for divorce citing "irreconcilable differences".

 Seagal is married to Mongolian Erdenetuya Batsukh (Батсүхийн Эрдэнэтуяа), better known as "Elle".
 They have one son together, Kunzang.
-From an early age, Elle trained as a dancer at the Children's Palace in Ulaanbaatar, Mongolia.
-After her graduation from high school and the Children's Palace, she pursued a career as a professional dancer.
-She won a number of dancing contests and was considered the top female dancer in Mongolia, excelling at ballroom dancing in particular.
-Elle first met Seagal in 2001, when she worked as his interpreter during his visit to Mongolia.
-Seagal has seven children from four relationships, two grandchildren by his eldest son, Kentaro and two granddaughters by his daughter Ayako Fujitani.

 In addition to his biological offspring, Seagal is the guardian of Yabshi Pan Rinzinwangmo, the only child of the 10th Panchen Lama of Tibet.
 When she studied in the United States, Seagal was her minder and bodyguard.

-In 2017, former two time World boxing heavyweight champion George Foreman publicly challenged Seagal to an official ten-round MMA match in Las Vegas.